mrshaw01/software-engineer/docs/transformer/1-attention-is-all-you-need.md

 </div>

 The left half of the diagram shows the encoder, while the right half shows the decoder.
 Both are composed of multiple layers.
 The encoder uses self-attention and feed-forward layers, while the decoder includes masked self-attention, encoder-decoder attention, and feed-forward layers.
 Positional encoding is added to the input embeddings to inject order information.
 The final output is passed through a linear layer and a softmax to produce probabilities over the target vocabulary.

+### 3.1 Encoder and Decoder Stacks

+**Encoder:**
+According to the authors, the encoder consists of a stack of $N = 6$ identical layers.
+Each layer has two main sub-layers:

+1. A multi-head self-attention mechanism.
+2. A position-wise fully connected feed-forward network.

+They use residual connections around each of these sub-layers, followed by layer normalization.
+Specifically, the output of each sub-layer is computed as `LayerNorm(x + Sublayer(x))`, where `Sublayer(x)` refers to the function implemented by the sub-layer.
+All sub-layers and the embedding layers output vectors of size $d_{model} = 512$, which makes it easier to use residual connections throughout the model.

+**Decoder:**
+The decoder is also a stack of $N = 6$ identical layers, but each decoder layer contains three sub-layers:

+1. A masked multi-head self-attention mechanism (to prevent a position from attending to subsequent positions).
+2. A multi-head attention layer over the encoder’s output.
+3. A position-wise fully connected feed-forward network.

+Just like the encoder, residual connections and layer normalization are applied around each sub-layer.
+The masking in the first sub-layer, combined with offset output embeddings, ensures that predictions for position $i$ depend only on the known outputs at positions less than $i$.